Nathan-Schwartz/dotfiles/README.md

 cd ~/dotfiles

-# Run the install script (can skip if you have stow already)
+# Install stow however you like.
-# bash ./scripts/install.sh
+# The install script (./scripts/install.sh) will install stow but also many other things.

 # Set up symlinks
 stow vim bash git iterm tmux